We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Hemp seeds contain over 30% fat.
 They are exceptionally rich in two essential fatty acids, linoleic acid (omega-6) and alpha-linolenic acid (omega-3).

-They also contain gamma-linolenic acid, which has been linked with several health benefits (1).
+They also contain gamma-linolenic acid, which has been linked to several health benefits (1).

 Hemp seeds are a great protein source, as more than 25% of their total calories are from high-quality protein.

-Hemp seeds can be consumed raw, cooked or roasted.
-Hemp seed oil is also very healthy, and has been used as a food/medicine in China for at least 3,000 years (1).
+Hemp seeds can be consumed raw, cooked, or roasted.
+Hemp seed oil is also very healthy and has been used as a food and medicine in China for at least 3,000 years (1).

-Heart disease is the number one killer worldwide (3).
+Heart disease is the number one cause of death worldwide (

-Interestingly, eating hemp seeds may reduce the risk of heart disease via several mechanisms.
+Interestingly, eating hemp seeds may reduce your risk of heart disease.

 Hemp seeds are a good source of polyunsaturated and essential fatty acids.
 They have about a 3:1 ratio of omega-6 to omega-3, which is considered in the optimal range.